NFL teams' social media accounts reportedly hacked ahead of Super Bowl 54

 Twitter accounts for the NFL, along with the Kansas City Chiefs and the Green Bay Packers appeared to have been accessed and had messages posted to their feeds, USA Today reports.
-The Instagram page for the Minnesota Vikings also had multiple posts from what appeared to be the same group or individual.
+The Instagram page for the Minnesota Vikings also had multiple posts from what appeared to be the same group or individual, according to USA Today.

+Business Insider reached out to both the NFL and Twitter for comment but did not receive a response as of Monday afternoon.
+Bloomberg's Kurt Wagner reported that a Twitter spokesperson told him, regarding the accounts for a half a dozen NFL teams, the organization "confirmed the accounts have been hacked and says the company immediately froze them after finding out and is investigating."

 Some screen shots being shared online showed messages that said "Hi, we're Back (OurMine).
 We are here to Show people that everything is hackable."
 The group even gave an email address and a social media handle, stating "to improve your accounts [sic] security Contact us," the images showed.